hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 and <a href="http://docs.puppetlabs.com/puppet/3/reference/" target="_blank">http://docs.puppetlabs.com/puppet/3/reference/</a> to learn more.

 My Jekyll VM is available on GitHub at
 <a href="https://github.com/hhlu/vagrant-jekyll" target="_blank">https://github.com/hhlu/vagrant-jekyll</a> as well for a more complex example.
+Feel free to leave a comment for any additional
+explanations or if anything was unclear.